faun/blog/source/resume.md

 August 2016 to July 2017

 Functioned as team lead for large customer-facing projects.
 Mentored junior developers and fostered team culture.
 Built sustainable products and maintained existing systems.
 Led performance audits and provided recommendations to the larger team for improvements.
 Maintained and upgraded critical continuous delivery systems and high-scale production systems.
 Designed, implemented and maintained distributed, service-oriented applications.
-Built geolocation microservice application in Golang.
+Built a geo-location micro-service application in Golang.

-##### Select technologies used

-`Ruby on Rails`, `PostgreSQL`, `RabbitMQ`, `Redis`, `Golang`, `React`
+Select technologies used included `Ruby on Rails`, `PostgreSQL`, `RabbitMQ`, `Redis`, `Golang`, `React`

----

 ### Owner & CEO